-- B If you want to start a service by entering a format consisting of multiple partial formats you can use the first variable field of the first partial format to specify the transaction code (for other options, see page 115ff). - openUTM then automatically separates the field with the transaction code from the message: for formats the first 8 characters (transaction code) are removed in the first partial format, for +formats the first 10 characters (attribute field and transaction code).
-The other partial formats remain unchanged. - An asynchronous service can also be started using a format consisting of multiple partial formats which was output at the end of a dialog service.
+If you want to start a service by entering a format consisting of multiple partial formats you can use the first variable field of the first partial format to specify the transaction code (for other options, see "Using partial formats (BS2000 systems)".

+An asynchronous service can also be started using a format consisting of multiple partial formats which was output at the end of a dialog service.
 The asynchronous program must be written in the same way as the dialog version: the INIT call provides the name of the first partial formats with variable fields in KCRMF/kcrfn.
 Using FGET the program can retrieve the input data from this partial format.
 In the case of an empty input message (transaction code without data), the FGET call returns 10Z to the program unit.

-4.1.4 Message flow for formatted messages
+4.1.4 Message flow for formatted messages (BS2000 systems)

-B The following diagram displays the message flow in the event of an MPUT call to a terminal:
+The following diagram displays the message flow in the event of an MPUT call to a terminal:

-- B Message flow for MPUT to terminal - The messages from the program units enter the FORMUSR area via UTM buffers at MPUT time.
+Figure: Message flow for MPUT to terminal

+The messages from the program units enter the FORMUSR area via UTM buffers at MPUT time.
 The size of this area, which must be able to contain the entire logical message, is defined in the NB parameter of the MAX statement (see the openUTM manual "Generating Applications").
 This message is formatted by the FHS formatting system MFHSROUT and stored in the FORMIO area.
-This message is sent to the terminal. - If partial formats are used, you have to make sure that the FORMUSER area is always able to store the entire message.
+This message is sent to the terminal.

+If partial formats are used, you have to make sure that the FORMUSER area is always able to store the entire message.

-B Input formatting
+Input formatting

-B With input formatting, the message stream runs in the opposite direction, using the same areas.
+With input formatting, the message stream runs in the opposite direction, using the same areas.

-4.1.5 Outputs on printers in format mode
+4.1.5 Outputs on printers in format mode (BS2000 systems)

+Formats can also be output at printers.
+Refer to the manual for your formatting system for information about the supported printer functions.

+In the KCMF/kcfn field of the KDCS parameter area, you enter for the FPUT/DPUT call:

+format_name | +format_name | #format_name

+where:

-- Formats can also be output at printers.
-Refer to the manual for your formatting system for information about the supported printer functions. - In the KCMF/kcfn field of the KDCS parameter area, you enter for the FPUT/DPUT call: - format name | +format name | #format name - B where: - Formatting without the option of changing the attribute - B + Formatting with the option of changing the attributes of individual format fields - Formatting with the option of both changing the characteristics of individual format fields and changing the global characteristics of the format fields - The formatting system must support the printer models as they are known in the VTSU-B or as they were generated for RSO (for PTYPE=RSO). - B If you use the FORMAT event exit for printouts, you have to consider the following: - B you do not have to set the restart area - you have to request the print out confirmation in the message header - you have to enter the confirmation bytes transferred by openUTM in the message header - you ascertain the formatting specifications, such as format name, device type, etc. from the KB header and the parameter area of the FORMAT event service. - For the structure of the message header, refer to your printer manual.
+- Formatting without the option of changing the attribute - + Formatting with the option of changing the attributes of individual format fields - # Formatting with the option of both changing the characteristics of individual format fields and changing the global characteristics of the format fields

+The formatting system must support the printer models as they are known in the VTSU-B or as they were generated for RSO (for PTYPE=RSO).

+If you use the FORMAT event exit for printouts, you have to consider the following:

+- you do not have to set the restart area - you have to request the print out confirmation in the message header - you have to enter the confirmation bytes transferred by openUTM in the message header - you ascertain the formatting specifications, such as format name, device type, etc. from the KB header and the parameter area of the FORMAT event service.

+For the structure of the message header, refer to your printer manual.

-B Form feed
+Form feed

-- B Whenever FPUT/DPUT is called, including in the case of message segments with - B FPUT/DPUT NT, the form feed depends on the contents of the KCDF field in the KDCS - parameter area (exception: when #Formats are used): - B KCREPL Form feed before printing, i.e. the format is printed starting at the basic form setting specified at the printer. - B other No form feed, i.e. the format is printed starting at the next line (also for the first FPUT/DPUT).
+Whenever FPUT/DPUT is called, including in the case of message segments with FPUT/DPUT NT, the form feed depends on the contents of the KCDF field in the KDCS parameter area (exception: when #Formats are used):

+KCREPL Form feed before printing, i.e. the format is printed starting at the basic form setting specified at the printer.

+other No form feed, i.e. the format is printed starting at the next line (also for the first FPUT/DPUT).